 Let’s see what things you need to start dealing with digital money, and explore each of its use-cases.

-- Cryptocurrency wallet: A cryptocurrency wallet is a special program used to store your private and public keys.
+A cryptocurrency wallet is a special program that we use to store private and public keys.
 It allows you to send and receive digital coins and view the balance as a banking app does.
 A wallet is a must-have for every crypto user.
 It may be hot or cold.
-Roughly, a hot wallet is internet-connected and serves for easy cryptocurrency use.
-A cold, or hardware wallet is not connected to the web and serves for secure storage of the bulk of your digital fortune.
+Roughly, a hot wallet always stays connected to the internet and serves for easy cryptocurrency use.
+A cold, or hardware wallet does not have an internet connection and serves for secure storage of the bulk of your digital fortune.

 What can cryptocurrency buy?
 Theoretically, anything.
 You can spend it in different ways.

 First, get yourself a wallet.
-It may be installed on your computer, or accessible from anywhere (so-called online wallet).
+You can install it on your computer, or it can be in the cloud (so-called online wallet).
 A mobile wallet is very convenient, as it allows you to spend crypto using your phone.

-Another way to spend cryptocurrency is to get it connected to a debit card: it will let you spend it the same way as ordinary money.
+Another way to spend cryptocurrency is to get a debit card that supports crypto: it will let you spend it the same way as ordinary money.
 There are multiple card options available for BTC and other popular coins.
 Note that both wallets and credit cards charge their fees.

 You can spend your cryptocurrency directly in an online store, providing this payment option.
 Such stores may be using third-party payment processors, who charge their fees, so explore how the system works before you start.
 Among the websites, accepting crypto payments are Expedia (flights and hotels), Overstock.com (online retail giant), Fancy.com (all kinds of stuff for sale), NewEgg (gadgets), eGifter (gift cards), PizzaforCoins and Virgin Galactic (future space tourism).

 If you earned some tokens within a certain blockchain ecosystem, you can exchange them for the paid services, provided by the platform itself.
-The ways to earn depend on the platform policy — for example, a reward may be offered for doing something good for the network community, or for contributing to its development, or just for complying with the rules.
+The ways to earn depend on the platform policy — for example, some offer a reward for doing something good for the network.
+Others, for contributing to its development, or for complying with the rules.

 Cryptocurrency exchange dashboard.
 Image courtesy of Anchor

 Cryptocurrencies may go up in value, meaning they are potentially a good investment.
-Currently, they should rather be seen as a short-term investment or speculation.
-To get involved in this game, get an account on a cryptocurrency exchange and follow the basic rules.
+Currently, most see them as a short-term investment or speculation.
+To get into this game, get an account on a cryptocurrency exchange and follow the basic rules.

 If you deal with an exchange, you trust it with your money.
 Choose your platform carefully, paying attention to its trading volume, reputation, history of hacks and the security features implemented.
 Read the reviews of other users to see how their support team deal with the problems and look for first-hand trading experience.
 Avoid the exchanges that don’t share the important details like their address, license, KLM/AML policies on their website.